-This is also where I see people come unstuck a little.
-They don’t actually do the price increase when they said they were going to do it.
+They don’t actually do the price increase when they said they were going to do it – they extend it.

-(All these people say, “Yes, I want to buy 10 hours.”
+They don’t follow-up with people.
+(All these people say, “Yes, I want to buy ten hours.”
 And then they don’t actually send the person an invoice.)

-And then I didn’t send them through the invoice for 6 or 7 days because there was so much going on for me with my mindset – I was spooking myself out, and I was avoiding it.
-It was just so much going on.
+Someone would say that they want ten hours, and then I wouldn’t send through the invoice for six or seven days because there was so much going on for me with my mindset – I was spooking myself out, and I was avoiding it.

-And some people, I sent them their invoice but it was actually too late; they had decided to sign up with another coach or they didn’t have the money anymore.
+With some people, I sent them their invoice but it was actually too late; they had decided to sign up with another coach, or they didn’t have the money anymore.